 A root canal can save your tooth, but it’s a much more invasive procedure.
 The infected pulp deep inside the tooth has to be removed.
 Then the root canal is cleaned and filled with a biocompatible material to seal out further decay.
 Finally, a crown is placed to protect and restore the tooth.

-Dental Fillings in South Jordan, Utah
+Treating Cavities in South Jordan, Utah

-At Copper Creek Dental, our advanced technology allows us to reduce the amount of time our patients spend in the dentist’s chair.
+At Copper Creek Dental, our advanced technology allows us to reduce the amount of time our patients need to spend in the dentist’s chair.
 We treat cavities with long-lasting, biocompatible fillings or CEREC crowns that will prevent the need for invasive root canal therapy and more time in the chair.

 If you suspect you have a cavity, or you’re overdue for a dental exam, please don’t hesitate to contact our office.
 Call us at 801-280-1911 today to schedule an appointment.